 Keihan

-While the exact origins of Keihan remain unclear, it’s believed to have arrived on the island during the Edo Period (1603-1868), possibly inspired by a dish from the mainland.
-Today, it remains a popular choice among locals and visitors alike, valued for its healthy ingredients and light, refreshing taste.
-Its gentle flavor makes it an ideal meal for the island's warm climate, and it is served in many restaurants for around 800 to 1000 yen.
+The exact origins of Keihan are somewhat unclear, but it is believed to have been brought to Amami Oshima during the Edo Period (1603-1868), possibly inspired by mainland Japanese dishes.
+Today, Keihan is a popular meal enjoyed by people of all ages, prized for its healthy and refreshing qualities.
+The light flavor profile makes it perfect for the island’s warm climate, and it is commonly served in many local restaurants.

 Provided through partner sites